IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-As we plan to integrate the Ansible playbooks of this lab into GitLab CI pipelines, we need to store the vault secret in a file and make it available to any Ansible command that follows.
+As you plan to integrate the Ansible playbooks of this lab into GitLab CI pipelines, you need to store the vault secret in a file and make it available to any Ansible command that follows.

-- First, we store the vault secret in a file at the user's home directory level.
+- First, you store the vault secret in a file at the user's home directory level.

 ```bash